FM-Ahmed/Structural-dynamics/README.md

 # Structural-dynamics
 ### modeshape.py
-Calculates the modeshapes for a rectangular cantilever beam
+Calculates the modeshapes for a rectangular cantilever beam.

 # Wind-turbine-loads